techidaily/site-win11/source/_posts/a-blueprint-for-an-enhanced-taskbar-in-microsofts-next-windows-release.md

  If you are running Windows 11, version 22H2, you can drag files onto apps in the taskbar to open them directly in specific apps.
 This way, you can open files faster than by double-clicking the app icon with your mouse and then opening files.
 However, there is still room for improvement.
 For example, unlike in macOS Dock, you can not simply drag a file or folder to Windows 11 taskbar.

  Windows 11 taskbar will be much more functional if Microsoft adds the ability to drag and drop files and folders onto it.
-That said, you can[pin almost anything to the Windows 11 taskbar](https://www.makeuseof.com/windows-11-taskbar-pin-almost-anything/) .
+That said, you can [pin almost anything to the Windows 11 taskbar](https://www.makeuseof.com/windows-11-taskbar-pin-almost-anything/) .

 ## 5\.
 Integrate Events Into the Calendar Flyout in the Taskbar